Abdennacer-Badaoui/Segmenation_of_nerf_optic_sheath/README.md

 The goal was to develop a model capable of accurately detecting these masks.
 Several methods were explored, starting with feature extraction using the VGG Model, followed by clustering algorithms.
 However, these approaches did not yield satisfactory results.
-Consequently, image processing techniques were incorporated prior to feature extraction and clustering algorithms, but their accuracy remained suboptimal.
+Consequently, image processing techniques were incorporated prior to feature extraction and clustering algorithms, but their accuracy remained suboptimal.
 To address the limitations, the project employed the Unet model, which was trained on the available dataset.
 Since the dataset was limited, the initial